Dolores's interest in fashion history dates from her teenage years when vintage apparel was widely available in thrift stores.

-A 27,000 year old Russian skeleton was found to have small lesser toe bones and ivory beads on and around the ankle and foot, suggesting decoration and the fact that the shoes were not merely practical, but worn as a display of status.
+A 27,000-year-old Russian skeleton was found to have small lesser toe bones and ivory beads on and around the ankle and foot, suggesting decoration and the fact that the shoes were not merely practical, but worn as a display of status.

-Sandals - Ancient Footwear
+Sandals: Ancient Footwear

 Sandals are a simple form of foot covering consisting of a sole held to the foot with straps.
 They can be made of leather, plastic, straw, rope, metal, or old tires.

 - Sandals are depicted on the tomb reliefs of Ancient Egypt.
-Beautiful sandals were a status symbol, worn by the elite outdoors.
+Beautiful sandals were a status symbol worn by the elite outdoors.
 Even the Pharaoh did not wear sandals indoors.
 Though most Ancient Egyptians went barefoot, sandals became quite common to those who could afford them.
 Notice the picture of Ramses III (at the top of this page) wearing what appear to be glorified flip-flops curled up at the toe.

 - Unlike most European shoes, archeological evidence shows that the Ancient Egyptians made shoes for the right and left foot.

-- When Howard Carter discovered and opened the tomb of King Tut (1341 - 1323 BCE) he found 93 separate items or fragments of footwear including elaborately decorated flip-flops with marquetry veneer.
+- When Howard Carter discovered and opened the tomb of King Tut (1341–1323 BCE) he found 93 separate items or fragments of footwear, including elaborately decorated flip-flops with marquetry veneer.

 - Rome, like Greece, restricted the use of the sandal.
-The word sandal comes from the Latin word "sandalium.'
-Roman style sandals, or gladiator sandals, have had several revivals in the 20th century and are quite popular today.
+The word sandal comes from the Latin word "sandalium."
+Roman-style sandals, or gladiator sandals, have had several revivals in the 20th century and are quite popular today.

 A moccasin is a simple shoe often made out of a single piece of leather and stitched together, held closed with leather laces.
-Famous for being worn by indiginous Americans and early American pioneers, the basic moccasin type of shoe was worn for thousands of years worldwide.
+Famous for being worn by indigenous Americans and early American pioneers, the basic moccasin type of shoe was worn for thousands of years worldwide.

 Neolithic people made simple shoes like moccasins which were worn until the Middle Ages.

 Moccasins can be plain leather or decorated with beading to create beautiful footwear.
 They are still available in stores today.
-There are internet sites that instruct you how you can make your own.
+There are internet sites that instruct you on how you can make your own.
 (Link below)

 Clogs, Pattens, and Sabot

 Wood soled shoes are thought, by some experts, to have been worn by the Romans.
-Whenever they originated, clogs and other wood soled shoes have been popular footwear worn by peasants and workers throughout Europe since the Middle Ages.
-Like the Japanese wood soled geta, the elevation provided by a thick, wooden sole protects the foot from mud, road debris, stones, cold, and dampness.
+Whenever they originated, clogs and other wood-soled shoes have been popular footwear worn by peasants and workers throughout Europe since the Middle Ages.
+Like the Japanese wood-soled geta, the elevation provided by a thick, wooden sole protects the foot from mud, road debris, stones, cold, and dampness.

 Klompen are the all wood clogs worn in Holland and pop up today as souvenirs in the Netherlands.

-Pattens were a type of slip-on wood soled over shoe worn during the Middle Ages and up until Victorian times.
-The wood sole was held on to the foot by straps.
+Pattens were a type of slip-on wood-soled overshoe worn during the Middle Ages and up until Victorian times.
+The wood sole was held onto the foot by straps.
 Usually worn outdoors, they were occasionally worn indoors for mopping or walking on wet, or cold stone floors.
 Later versions were made of two joined metal rings.

 In the Late Middle Ages, a form of platform clog called chopines became popular with the elite, at first to protect the thin shoes of the day, then as status symbols that increased the height of the wearer.
 When prostitutes began to wear them in order to be seen in the street, the style fell out of favor.

-The sabot was the traditional French wood soled shoe worn by factory workers and peasants.
+The sabot was the traditional French wood-soled shoe worn by factory workers and peasants.
 Legend has it that angry workers used their sabots to damage factory machinery, leading to the word 'sabotage.'

 Clogs came back in fashion in the 1970s.
-With leather uppers and some with rubberized or cork soles, they are still popular footwear for health-care professionals and others who appreciate the easy slip-on style and wide toes.
+With leather uppers and some with rubberized or cork soles, they are still popular footwear for healthcare professionals and others who appreciate the easy slip-on style and wide toes.